kitnil/awesome/README.md

 ## JavaScript

+- [nuage](https://github.com/mickael-kerjean/nuage) - A Dropbox-like interface for your existing data (with support for many backends)
+- [cors-everywhere-firefox-addon](https://github.com/spenibus/cors-everywhere-firefox-addon) - A firefox addon enabling CORS everywhere by altering http responses.
+- [react-in-patterns](https://github.com/krasimir/react-in-patterns) - A free book that talks about design patterns/techniques used while developing with React.
+- [user.js](https://github.com/pyllyukko/user.js) - user.js -- Firefox configuration hardening
+- [js-injector](https://github.com/shahverd/js-injector) - Using this extension you will be able to inject Javascript codes into webpages, in order to customize your most visiting websites, to have a more comfortable web browsing.
 - [DomTerm](https://github.com/PerBothner/DomTerm) - DOM/JavaScript-based terminal-emulator/console
 - [trianglify](https://github.com/qrohlf/trianglify) - Algorithmically generated triangle art
 - [lispyscript](https://github.com/santoshrajan/lispyscript) - A javascript with Lispy syntax and macros